 On Money: Postal Financial Services

 The social democratic wing of the US Democratic Party is floating two important proposals: 1) provide financial services through the wide network of postal offices to the so-called ‘unbanked and underbanked’ population; and 2) cap interest rates at 15% [6].
 Both proposals have connections with monetary reform.
-The Kucinich NEED Act caps interest rates at … Continue reading “On Money: Postal Financial Services”
+The Kucinich NEED Act caps interest rates … Continue reading “On Money: Postal Financial Services”